What Is Dysthymia? Learning More About Persistent Depressive Disorder

-Major depressive disorder (MDD) is a serious mood disorder marked by low mood and loss of interest in previously enjoyable activities.
-To be diagnosed with MDD, an individual would have five or more symptoms, one of which would be a depressed mood or the loss of interest in pleasurable activities.
-The symptoms would be present for at least two weeks.
+Major depressive disorder (MDD) is a serious mood disorder marked by severe low mood and a loss of interest in previously enjoyed activities.
+To receive a diagnosis of MDD, an individual must have five or more symptoms, including a depressed mood or a loss of interest in pleasurable activities lasting for two weeks or more.

 According to the American Psychiatric Association, the characteristics of MDD include: